microprediction/echochamber/README.md

 ## Write_key

 Generating may take half an hour or so.
 See www.muid.org for more information.
 We suggest you alter the code to hardwire your write_key.

+## Tutorials

+New video tutorials are available at https://www.microprediction.com/python-1 to help you get started running crawlers at www.microprediction.com